vespa-engine/documentation/en/faq.md

 #### Get request for a document when document is not in sync in all the replica nodes?
 If the replicas are in sync the request is only sent to the primary content node.
-Otherwise it's sent to several nodes, depending on replica metadata.
+Otherwise, it's sent to several nodes, depending on replica metadata.
 Example: if a bucket has 3 replicas A, B, C and A & B both have metadata state X and C has metadata state Y, a request will be sent to A and C
 (but not B since it has the same state as A and would therefore not return a potentially different document).